karuifeather/kf-data/portfolio/featherly.md

 The backend powers the business logic and handles data storage, user authentication, and more.

 - **Framework**: Built with **NestJS**, a powerful framework that promotes modular architecture.
-- **Hosting**:
 - The backend is deployed serverlessly using **AWS Lambda**.
 - We package the backend into a Docker image and host it on **AWS ECR**, which Lambda pulls during execution.
-- **API Gateway**:
 - The custom domain `api.featherly.karuifeather.com` is managed by **AWS API Gateway**, which securely routes requests to Lambda.
 - CORS is configured to ensure secure communication between the frontend and backend.
 - **API Documentation**: Detailed API docs are available through Swagger at [API Docs](https://api.featherly.karuifeather.com/docs).

 For further information, visit the [server documentation](https://github.com/karuifeather/featherly/tree/main/docs/server.md).